stevana/stateful-pbt-with-fakes/README-unprocessed.md

     must be the project mentioned above.

 [^2]: There's some room for error here from the users side, e.g. the user could
-    create non-unique refererences.
+    create non-unique references.
 In a proper library one might want to introduce a `genSym` construct which guarantees uniqueness.

 [^3]: So stateful property-based testing with a trivial `runReal` can be seen as